Tayum Church: Restoration

+On July 27, 2022, the church was damaged by the 7.0 magnitude earthquake that hit parts of Luzon.
+As a National Cultural Treasure, the church is a priority for future restoration and government funding as per law.
+The parish leadership has asked for donations amid efforts for restoration.
+The National Historical Commission of the Philippines has stated that they will seek for the restoration of the church.
+While the National Commission of Culture and the Arts has stated that it will deploy a team to assess the site.
+However, as of 2026, no physical restoration has yet to be made.

 Patronage

 The parish of Tayum was placed under the patronage of Saint Catherine of Alexandria, virgin and martyr, whose feast is celebrated on November 25.
 However, it is not known when and how St. Catherine of Alexandria came to be chosen as the patroness of the parish.